Drew Waters Player Props: Royals vs. Rockies

 |Games w/1+ RBI

-- The Rockies pitching staff ranked 29th in MLB with a collective 7.5 strikeouts per nine innings last season.
+- The Rockies pitching staff is 29th in the league with a collective 7.6 strikeouts per nine innings.

-- The Rockies' 5.08 team ERA ranked last across all league pitching staffs.
+- The Rockies have a 5.16 team ERA that ranks 29th among all MLB pitching staffs.

-- Rockies pitchers combined to surrender 184 total home runs last year (1.1 per game).
-That ranked 21st in baseball.
+- The Rockies give up the fourth-most home runs in baseball (78 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.